marespopa/marespopa/app/_posts/study_habits.md

 ---
 title: '4 Study Techniques for Frontend Engineers to Stay on Top of Their Game'
 date: '2023-04-11'
-description: "I've come to realize that staying ahead of the game requires smart study habits.
-In this article, I'm sharing some of my top tips for fellow developers to help them optimize their learning and development."
+description: `I've come to realize that staying ahead of the game requires smart study habits.
+In this article, I'm sharing some of my top tips for fellow developers to help them optimize their learning and development.`
 ---

 # 4 Study Techniques for Frontend Engineers to Stay on Top of Their Game